 The findings are based on analysis of more than 31,000 monthly observations over 2 ½ years on midscale, upscale, and luxury hotels in 11 major metropolitan markets in the North America and Europe: London, Milan, Rome, Madrid, Berlin, Prague, Chicago, Los Angeles, New York, San Francisco, and Miami.

 The influence of online reviews and social media has now reached an unprecedented level within the hotel industry.
 Hotel executives have realized the value of online reviews and social media as a key source of customer insight, and a tool to achieve operational and service excellence.
-Yet while this has happened, many in the industry have been undecided on the best way to measure direct return on investment from social media and reputation management.
-Now, by tracking and improving online guest satisfaction using the Global Review IndexTM, hotel managers and owners are able to quantify revenue growth caused by increased guest satisfaction.
+Yet while this has happened, many in the industry have been undecided on the best way to measure direct return on investment from social media and reputation management for hotels.
+Now, by tracking and improving online guest satisfaction using the GRITM, hotel managers and owners are able to quantify revenue growth caused by increased guest satisfaction.